ubidots/ubidots-particle-mqtt/README.md

 ## Subscribe to a variable

 To subscribe to a variable, you need to specify your device and variable lables as input arguments for the ubidotsSubscribe() function.
-The incoming value will be returned by the MQTT library in the payload variable, by default the subscribed function only gets the last value of the variable subscribed.
+The incoming value will be returned by the MQTT library in the payload variable, by default the subscribed function only gets the last value of the variable subscribed, if you need the complete dot (value, timestamp, context, etc.), call the subscribe function with a third parameter set to false, e.g. `ubidotsSubscribe("<device label>", "<variable label>", false)`.
 Retain value feature is only available for business users.

 ```cpp
 /****************************************